Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 *Bug*: The ‘Full Name’ field is accepting all characters and numbers and just one name.
 So would like to validate it so it only accepts letters and two names at least.

-If the ‘Email Address’ field is not filled then the message ‘Please fill in this field’ appears.
+If the ‘Email Address’ field is not filled and user clicks 'Submit' then the message ‘Please fill in this field’ appears.

-If the ‘Full Name’ field is not filled then the message ‘Please fill in this field’ appears.
+If the ‘Full Name’ field is not filled and user clicks 'Submit' then the message ‘Please fill in this field’ appears.

 If the ‘Email Address’ field is not valid and you click the ‘Submit’ button then the message ‘Please include a ‘@‘ in the email address ‘___’ is missing a ‘@‘ appears.